clayne/FROST-Fast/README.md

 ### MCM Configuration

-It is not required for a first-time player to change any MCM settings!
-You can just play the game.

-However, please feel free to explore those settings on your own.
-Simply hit _ESC_ in-game and click _Mod Config_.
+MCM configuration should be optional, but feel free to check out your mod options.

+Hit _ESC_ and click _Mod Config_ once you are in-game and finished with character setup.

+You may also find some settings holotapes in your inventory and/or craftable at a Chemistry Table.
+Again, check them out if you like!
+However, this is optional.

 ## Updating